 What is Walgreens doing to further expand COVID-19 testing locations?

-Who is able to visit the sites for testing, open to the general public?
+Who is able to visit the sites for testing - is it open to the general public?

 Testing will be available at no cost to eligible individuals who meet CDC criteria.
-The locations are operating 7 days a week, 9 am to 5pm, by appointment.
 All drive-thru testing occurs outdoors and patients do not leave their vehicles throughout the process.
 For more information on testing locations, visit Walgreens.com/Covid19Testing.

 What’s happening in our stores?